 building target personas to generate new leads

-Visit the statistics page to view the survey results.
-Keep an eye on the month on month trends and see if your improvements are valued by your customers!
+Visit the statistics page to view the PMF survey results.
+Send routinely product-market fit questions, and keep an eye on the month on month trends.
+You’ll be able to see if your improvements are valued by your customers!

 Share specific feedback with stakeholders to really act on customer pain points.
 Tag your team members, copy feedback link, or send through integrations.

-Respond to customers directly through Usersnap: close the loop with good news that their feedback has been implemented, invite them to a user interview call, or ask for a public review if they are happy and satisfied.
+Respond to customers directly through Usersnap.
+After they’ve taken the product-market fit questionnaire, close the loop with good news that their feedback has been implemented.
+Invite them to a user interview call, or ask for a public review if they are happy and satisfied.

 Ask the right users at the right time to join you for a future research interview.